If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Hold the bar with your arms slightly wider than shoulder-width apart.

-- Pull the bar so that they come as close to the lower chest/abdomen as possible.
+- Pull the bar so that they come as close to the lower chest as possible.

-- Pause briefly when the handles are close to the chest and squeeze your upper back muscles, bringing the scapulae closer.
+- Pause briefly when the handles are close abs and squeeze your upper back muscles, bringing the scapulae closer.

 - To fully activate your muscles, perform each rep slowly.
 Avoid rapid and jerky movements.

-The straight arm lat pull down is one of the best cable exercises to strengthen your lats (back).
-This isolation exercise can also help to improve your posture and build a bigger back.
+The straight arm lat pulldown is one of the best cable exercises for strengthening your lats (back).
+This isolation exercise can also help improve your posture and build a bigger back.

-While the exercise will primarily target the lats, you will also notice a fair amount of bicep and middle back activation.
-This is a great exercise that can really help you widen your upper back.
+The exercise will primarily target the lats, but you will also notice a fair number of biceps activations.
+This is a great cable exercise that can really help you widen your upper back.

 How To Do